nelsonwellswku/twitter-at-home/README.md

 ```

 is will restore all of the dependencies and then run the UI, the backend, the Redis database, and the Zipkin instance.

+The app will be accessible on localhost:3000 and Zipkin on localhost:9411.